 What Damages Can I Recover After a Car Accident?

-If you have been injured in a car accident in Minnesota, you may be entitled to recover damages for the losses you have suffered.
+If you have been injured in a car accident in Wisconsin, you may be entitled to recover damages for the losses you have suffered.

-- Special (Economic) Damages: Damages that can be easily quantified, such as medical expenses, lost wages from time away from work due to the injury, and any property damage resulting from the accident.
+- Special (Economic) Damages: Damages that can be easily quantified, such as medical expenses or lost wages from time away from work due to the injury.
 Medical expenses can include past and future costs associated with your injury, such as hospital stays, surgery, medication, doctor visits, and physical therapy sessions.
 Lost wages refer to the earnings you missed due to your inability to work because of the injury.
-Property damage includes not only vehicle damage but also damage to other items that were damaged in the accident.

 - Punitive Damages: Punitive damages may also be available under certain circumstances when the defendant’s conduct is found to be particularly egregious or reckless.
 Punitive damages are intended to punish a defendant for their behavior rather than awarding compensation to the plaintiff.